kubermatic/kubermatic/docs/proposals/external-cloud-controller.md

 * An addon for CSI will get automatically deployed into the cluster
 * The LoadBalancer cleanup must be adjusted to not wait for an event anymore

-Additionally, the `conformance-tests` CLI needs an extra arg to control if it should set the feature gate and a distinct e2e test must be added that verifies the functionality of LoadBalancers and Persistent Volume provisioning.
+Additionally, the `conformance-tester` CLI needs an extra arg to control if it should set the feature gate and a distinct e2e test must be added that verifies the functionality of LoadBalancers and Persistent Volume provisioning.